unbit/blastbeat/README.md

 you can use the same three message type for sending socket.io messages from teh server (dealer) to clients.

 An additional message type 'socket.io/end' allows you to gracefully close socket.io sessions

+An example receiving a json message and responding with an event (remember socket.io events are json object with at least 'name' and 'args' attributes)

 ```python
 if msg_type == 'socket.io/json':